disclaimer

 Sealing and Expunging Criminal Records in Pennsylvania

-Sealing and expunging of criminal records in the State of Pennsylvania prevent the general public from having access to such records.
-The state's Clean Slate Act creates a system that allows the automatic sealing of criminal records for offenders that committed second or third-degree misdemeanors with a maximum conviction of two years in jail.
+Sealing and expunging of criminal records in the State of Pennsylvania prevents the general public from having access to such records.
+The state's Clean Slate Act creates a system that allows the automatic sealing of criminal records for offenders who committed second or third-degree misdemeanors with a maximum conviction of two years in jail.
 Such persons typically have no convictions for ten years after the completion of their punishment.
 However, some convictions are ineligible for this privilege, as stated by the judicial arm of the state.

 The Difference Between Sealing and Expunging Criminal Records

 In Pennsylvania, the expungement of criminal records means that such records are made unavailable to the general public.
-Sealing of records is known as an Order for Limited Access in the state of Pennsylvania and while it also prevents the records from the public's access, they may still exist on the government database systems.
+Sealing of records is known as an Order for Limited Access in the state of Pennsylvania, and while it also prevents the records from the public's access, they may still exist on the government database systems.
 While expunged records are not available to anyone, sealed records may be accessed by the state's law enforcement agency, prosecutors, and judges.
 Criminal records may be expunged under the state's expungement statute.

 How to Seal a Criminal Record in Pennsylvania

 Interested persons may seal criminal records through the provisions made in Pennsylvania's Act 5 Limited Access law.
 This act allows eligible persons to petition the court to issue an order for limited access to their criminal records.
-Persons convicted for ungraded misdemeanors, such as a first DUI offense or possession of a small amount of marijuana, are eligible to request for records sealing.
+Persons convicted of ungraded misdemeanors, such as a first DUI offense or possession of a small amount of marijuana, are eligible to request records sealing.

 What Crimes Can Be Expunged in Pennsylvania